nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 When GP Connect returns an investigation it will supply all the investigation information.

 The response to the query includes:
-* A `List` profile containing references to `DiagnosticReport` for every Medication and Medical Device that met the search criteria
+* A `List` profile containing references to `DiagnosticReport` for every Investigation that met the search criteria

 For each `DiagnosticReport` referenced in the `List` profile:
 *  The `DiagnosticReport` profile of the Investigation